I’m going to make a bold claim here: every business should have a referral program.

 But referrals don’t just appear out of thin air.
 Like gold, you have to do a little digging to hit paydirt.

-That’s where a referral program comes in handy.
+That’s where referral programs for businesses come in handy.

 We’ve seen the biggest tech companies of our decade use referral programs to grow – Dropbox, PayPal, Uber and more.
 Now we’re seeing referral programs explode into all industry verticals…